The root functor: Preliminaries

 \begin{theorem}[\cite{He:AOIO}] Let $X$ be a dendroidal set.
 The category $\dsets/X$ carries a left proper cofibrantly generated model structure, called the \emph{covariant model structure}, with the following properties: \begin{enumerate} \item The cofibrations are the normal monomorphisms over $X$. \item The fibrant objects are the dendroidal left fibrations over $X$. \item A map $(A,u)\to (B,v)$ between normal objects over $X$ is a weak equivalence if and only if for any dendroidal left fibration $(Y,p)$, the map is a weak homotopy equivalence of Kan complexes, where \item A map $(Y,p)\to (Z,q)$ between dendroidal left fibrations is a weak equivalence if and only if, for any object $x$ of $X$, the induced map $Y_x\to Z_x$ between the fibres over $x$ is a weak homotopy equivalence of Kan complexes. \end{enumerate} Moreover, if $f\colon X \to Y$ is a map of dendroidal sets, the adjunction is a Quillen adjunction with respect to the covariant model structure, which is a Quillen equivalence when $f$ is an operadic weak equivalence. \end{theorem}

-\begin{rmk}The above notions extend the familiar ones for simplicial sets: slicing over the point, that is the representable $\Omega[\eta]$, the operadic model structure yields the Joyal model structure on simplicial sets and the covariant model structure yields the homonimous one for left fibrations over a simplicial set. \end{rmk}
+Slicing over the point, that is under the equivalence $\ssets\simeq\dsets/\eta$, the operadic model structure yields the Joyal model structure, and the covariant model structure yields the homonimous one for left fibrations over a simplicial set.

-If it wasn't for the lack of associativity of the tensor product of dendroidal sets, the underlying simplicial set $\hom(-,-)$ of the inner-hom object would give an enrichment of $\dsets$ in simplicial sets.
-Moreover, this 'almost' enrichment is homotopical: when $\dsets$ is equipped with the operadic model structure, it gives an 'enrichment' in the Joyal model structure (\cite[Proposition 9.28]{HeMo:SDHT}), while when one equips $\dsets/X$ with the covariant model structure, the relative simplicial mapping space $\hom_X(-,-)$ 'almost' enriches it in the Kan-Quillen model structure (\cite[Proposition 9.66]{HeMo:SDHT}).
+The functor $\hom(-,-)$ homotopy-enriches $\dsets$ over simplicial sets with the Joyal model structure \cite[Prop.~9.28]{HeMo:SDHT}, and $\hom_X(-,-)$ enriches $\dsets/X$ over the Kan--Quillen model structure \cite[Prop.~9.66]{HeMo:SDHT}.
+In particular, both give models for the respective mapping spaces when computed on bifibrant objects.